Music Theory & Composition

 - Students successfully completing Third Street’s theory courses are prepared to pass official Royal Conservatory exams through the Music Development Program.
 It is anticipated that in later levels students successfully completing the curriculum could pass AP Music Theory and college theory entrance exams.

-Placement: For returning students, placement is determined by successfully passing the appropriate theory exam given at the end of the previous year.
-For new students, placement exams are offered before registration begins and can be taken until registration closes in the fall.
+Placement: All new students must take a placement test at the Student Services Office.
+No appointment is necessary.
+For returning students, placement is determined by successfully passing the appropriate theory exam given at the end of the previous year.

 Music theory, the study of how music works, is an important part of every music student’s education.
-Third Street adopted the Royal Conservatory of Music’s theory curriculum in 2011-12 and will continue to expand its program to incorporate this exciting, proven and rigorous course of study that is also the official curriculum for the Music Development Program.
+Third Street adopted the Royal Conservatory of Music’s theory curriculum in 2011-12 and we continue to expand our program to incorporate this exciting, proven and rigorous course of study that is also the official curriculum for the Music Development Program.

 - THEORY I: Preparatory Rudiments